Training to Deliver Foundation Course for Young Musicians

 The Charity runs training days for STAT qualified teachers who would like to be able to deliver our Foundation Course for Young Musicians in schools or colleges.

-The training day is run by tutors who are experienced in running groups and in working with young musicians: Peter Buckoke, John Crawford, Tony Cross and Penny O'Connor (details below).
+The training day is run by tutors who are experienced in running groups and in working with young musicians.
+Previous tutors have included Peter Buckoke, Judith Kleinman, John Crawford, Tony Cross and Penny O'Connor.

-Teachers who attend the training day will be accredited to deliver the course to schools and colleges, will receive the course syllabus and associated hand-outs and can give the Charity's certificate to pupils who complete the course.
+Teachers who attend the training day will be accredited to deliver the course to schools and colleges, will receive the course syllabus and associated hand-outs covering the 10 week course and can give the Charity's certificate to pupils who complete the course.